IMSE (International Medical Student Elective) Application Guidelines

 Duration of the Program

-The rotation is 4 weeks.
+The rotation is 4 weeks as a general rule.
 Students will observe one department of their choice per week so that they will rotate in four departments from the list of departments below.

 Departments for the program

 The program is offered in the following departments.
-Students should be at the hospital on the 1st day, Monday, by 9:30am.
+Students should be at the hospital at 10:00 am on the first day.
 Schedules are provided for illustrative purposes only, and subject to change.

 General Internal Medicine